The Ultimate Guide: All you need to know to draw any type of eye.

-Eyes come in different shapes and colors.
-They are complex, but with a little practice, anyone can learn to draw realistic eyes.
-The following tips and tricks will not only help you to draw eyes freely from the top of your head, you will also be much better at drawing with a reference.
+Eyes come in all shapes and sizes.
+They’re complex but with some practice, anyone can learn how to draw realistic-looking eyes.
+In this guide I’ll show you all you need to know about drawing eyes, and what you should pay attention to while drawing.
+The following tips and tricks will not only help you to draw eyes from your imagination, but you will also be much better at drawing them using a reference.

-In this article we first go through the basics and then take a closer look at certain elements of the eye in step-by-step tutorials.
+We start with the basics and then take a closer look at certain elements of the eye in detailed step-by-step tutorials.

-Between both eyes there should be room for a third one, so three circles of equal size form an ideal basis for our drawing.
+Between both eyes, there should be room for a third one, so three circles of equal size form an ideal basis for your drawing.

-Within the two outer circles we now draw the corners of the eyes and eyelids.
+Within the two outer circles, draw the corners of the eyes and eyelids.

-Both the inner and outer corners of the eyes should always be slightly rounded, as the skin does not run together as if it had been cut.
-The inner corners of the eyes should be given a caruncle.
+Both the inner and outer corners of the eyes should always be drawn slightly rounded, as that is their natural shape.

 A common beginner’s mistake when drawing the eyelids is forgetting to draw an edge and thus drawing the lashes much too close to the eyeball.
 Eyelashes belong under the edge.

-The drawing won’t look at us if we just center her pupil.
-The closer an object is that we humans look at, the more we squint.
-The further away the object is, the more the pupils move to the centre.
+The drawing won’t look at you if you just draw the pupil in the center of the iris.
+The closer an object is that we humans look at, the more the pupils move towards the nose.
+The further away the object is, the more the pupils move to the center.

 Let’s start with the lacrimal carbuncle in the inner corner of the eye.
 This strange structure is relatively bright and a little shiny.

-A 4H or 2H pencil is good for shading, but we can make stronger shadows along the eyelids and leave at least one part of the paper white for natural reflections.
+A 4H or 2H pencil is good for shading, but you can draw darker shadows along the eyelids and leave at least one part of the paper white for natural reflections.

-Since the eyeball is round, we draw rounded, fine shadows in both corners of the eye with the 4H and 2H pencil, running gently from the outside to the inside.
-In the outer corners of the eye we can get a little darker, because there are lots of shadows falling down from the eyelids and eyelashes.
+Since the eyeball is round, you can draw rounded, fine shadows in both corners of the eye with the 4H and 2H pencils.
+In the outer corners of the eye, you can get a little darker, because there are lots of shadows being cast from the eyelids and eyelashes.

 The round eyeball lies in the socket of the eye and only its front part is visible between the eyelids.
 This is obvious, but when drawing, you can quickly forget this and run the risk of shading the eyeball like a ball instead of a round shape.

-Along the lower edge we can set (or leave free) a fine accent in the form of white lines.
+Along the lower edge, you can leave free a fine accent in the form of white lines.
 This gives the eye a naturally moist appearance.

-Next, we shade and model the inner edge of the lower eyelid with a 2H pencil.
-Even if it is an edge, it should blend into the rest of the eyelid by soft shading.
+Next, draw shadows to the inner edge of the lower eyelid with a 2H pencil.
+Blend it softly into the rest of the eyelid.

 Just like the eyeball, the eyelids are also slightly rounded, as they wrap around it.
-Therefore, we should draw the shadows more strongly on both ends.
+Therefore, you should draw the shadows more strongly on both ends.

 Eyelids can be drawn in different shapes and you have to set different shadows depending on the shape.
-No matter which shape we choose, we can put fine wrinkles on the eyelid to convincingly draw the structure of skin.
+No matter which shape you choose, you can put fine wrinkles on the eyelid to convincingly draw the structure of the skin.

-In the outer area I would always draw laugh lines.
-Depending on the age of the person we draw, we can draw them fine or pronounced, but they contribute to making the eye look more realistic.
+In the outer area, I would always draw some wrinkles that come from laughing.
+Depending on the age of the person you draw, you can draw them fine or pronounced, but they contribute to making the eye look more realistic.

-In the inner area, i.e. near the nose, we can set shadows that indicate the transition to the bridge of the nose.
+In the inner area, i.e. near the nose, you can set shadows that indicate the transition to the bridge of the nose.

-Light eyes can be drawn well with the harder pencils.
+Light irises can be drawn well with harder pencils.
 You should work softer than HB only very fine and at best only in the shadows when drawing light eyes.
-Dark eyes can be drawn very well with soft pencils, but the darkest point should always be the pupil since it absorbs any light.
+Dark irises can be drawn very well with soft pencils, but the darkest point should always be the pupil since it absorbs any light.

-In our example, the upper eyelid throws a shadow on the iris.
-We can bend this shadow a little more towards the sides.
-The iris does not lie flat on the eyeball, but is surrounded by the cornea.
+In the example, the upper eyelid throws a shadow on the iris.
+You can extend this shadow a little more towards the sides.
+The iris does not lie flat on the eyeball but is surrounded by the cornea.
 You have to think of it as another round shape that protrudes slightly from the eyeball.

-Now we draw the lashes.
-We know that the edge along the eyelids must remain free.
-But right next to it we can play with lashes as we please.
-They do not grow strictly next to each other, so we should set them a little higher or a little lower, let them cross each other and draw them thinner in some places.
+Let’s move on to draw the lashes.
+Right next to the edge along the eyelids, you can draw lashes as you please.
+They do not grow parallel to each other, so you can draw them a little higher or a little lower, let them cross each other, and draw them thinner in some places.

-Finally, we can draw shadows of the lashes on the eyeball and in the reflection.
+Finally, you can draw shadows of the lashes on the eyeball and in the reflection.

-There are two things we should pay special attention to when drawing: First, the corners of the eyes should be at about the same height and second, we can draw the inner edges of both eyelids symmetrically to each other.
+There are two things you should pay special attention to when drawing: First, the corners of the eyes should be at about the same height, and second, you can draw the inner edges of both eyelids symmetrically to each other.

 Round eyes automatically appear large, because a lot of the iris is visible.
-We should therefore pay attention to this characteristic when drawing.
+You should therefore pay attention to this characteristic when drawing.

-In order to draw the eyes round, but not torn open, we should not leave any space between the iris and the upper eyelid.
-The eyelid should also not cover the iris like in many other eye shapes.
+To draw round eyes, but not make them look widened in shock, you should not leave any space between the iris and the upper eyelid.
+The eyelid should also not cover the iris like with other eye shapes.

-In order to draw the eye evenly round, we should also model both eyelids round.
+To draw the eye evenly round, we should also draw both eyelids round.
 This means that the lower eyelid has volume and therefore throws a soft shadow.
 The upper eyelid should be lighter in the middle above the iris.

 Upturned eyes are often called cat eyes.
 What distinguishes them from other eye forms: The outer corners of the eyes are higher than the inner ones.